-The Group holds approximately 2.53% participating interest in the EPSC covering the Etame block in Gabon, West Africa (the "Etame Marin Permit").
-The EPSC is a contract with the Gabonese Government that gives the holder of the said EPSC exclusive rights and obligations to perform exploration, exploitation, and production activities within the Etame Marin Permit area.
-The other parties and their respective participating interests in the EPSC are as follows: Addax Petroleum Etame, Inc. (33.90%); Sasol Petroleum West Africa Limited (30.00%); VAALCO Gabon (Etame), Inc. (33.58%) (the "Gabon Consortium"), all are leaders in their respective areas of operation.
-VAALCO is the Consortium's operator, and as such, has the exclusive charge of conducting the exploration and production activities in the Gabon contract area.
+The Group holds approximately 2.53% participating interest in the Exploration and Production Sharing Contract (EPSC) covering the Etame block in Gabon, West Africa (the "Etame Marin Permit").
+The other parties in the consortium are Addax Petroleum Etame, Inc. (33.90%) and VAALCO Gabon (Etame), Inc. (63.58%) (the "Gabon Consortium"), are leaders in their respective areas of operation.
+VAALCO is the Consortium's operator, and is in charge of conducting the exploration and production activities in the Gabon contract area.